sirmacik/trustcrypto.github.io/pages/mydoc/onlykey-agent.md

 ## Installation

 ### Windows Install with dependencies
 Currently Windows is not supported directly but may be used with a Linux virtual machine.
 Another alternative is to use [OpenSSH v8.2](https://docs.crp.to/openssh.html) which supports OnlyKey as a FIDO security key.
-We are working on additonal options for Windows support.
+We are working on additional options for Windows support.

 ### MacOS Install with dependencies
 Python 3.8 and pip3 are required.
 To setup a Python environment on MacOS we recommend Anaconda [https://www.anaconda.com/download/#macos](https://www.anaconda.com/download/#macos)
 ```
-$ brew install libusb
+$ brew install libusb gnupg@2.2
 $ pip3 install onlykey-agent
 ```